Roots and Origins of the Geordie Dialect

 Nobody knows for sure exactly how the residents of Tyneside or perhaps more accurately Newcastle upon Tyne became known as ‘Geordies’.
 One theory is that it was the name given to the workers of the railway pioneer George ‘Geordie’ Stephenson, another is that it was a term for a miner deriving from the use of Stephenson’s ‘Geordie’ Lamp.

 Certainly Geordie was regularly used to describe a pitman during the nineteenth century and during much of the earlier part of the twentieth century it was applied to most natives of the North East.

 An extensive series of monthly magazines published and edited in Newcastle upon Tyne from 1887 to 1891 entitled the Monthly Chronicle of North Country Lore and Legend explored the region’s history and heritage in depth and uses the term ‘Geordie’ more than thirty times.

 In almost every instance ‘Geordie’ is used in a slightly patronising sense to describe pitmen and their apparently naïve ways.
 Several of the ‘Geordies’ described are not residents of Tyneside and include ‘Geordies’ from the mining districts north east of Durham City as well as from the Herrington area of Sunderland and from Castle Eden on the Durham coast.
 It is clear that at this time ‘Geordie’ was by no means a term confined to a native of Tyneside let alone Newcastle.

 This would seem to support the theory that pitmen were the true ‘Geordies’, a claim also backed by the North East dialect writer Scott Dobson, the author of the popular, tongue-in-cheek Larn Yersel’ Geordie publication of the 1960s.
 Dobson, writing in 1973, stated that his grandmother, who was from Byker, still thought that miners were the true ‘Geordies’.

-There was however one notable exception to the 19th century use of the term ‘Geordie’ for pitmen that is recorded by the Durham historian Fordyce writing in the 1850s.
+There was however one notable exception to the nineteenth century use of the term ‘Geordie’ for pitmen that is recorded by the Durham historian Fordyce writing in the 1850s.
 He noted that vessels from the Tyne were called ‘Geordies’ and those from the Wear were called ‘Jamies’ (see the page on Mackems).